-- ask to see the contents of your pockets as well as other items you may be carrying, such as a bag.
+- Officers may ask to see the contents of your pockets as well as other items you may be carrying, such as a bag.

-- search your vehicle, even if you are not present, but they must leave a notice to say what they have done.
+- The officers can also search your vehicle, even if you are not present, but they must leave a notice to say what they have done.

-If you are carrying something illegal, such as a weapon, or the police believe you have committed a crime, you may be arrested.
+- If you are carrying something illegal, such as a weapon, or the police suspect you have committed a crime, you may be arrested.

-If they do not find anything, a record of the search will be made and you will be offered a stop and search receipt (PDF).
+- If they do not find anything, a record of the search will be made and you will be offered a receipt (PDF).

 What information will I need to provide?

-If you believe you were stopped and searched unreasonably, or you were not treated fairly or with respect, you can complain to:
+If you believe you were stopped and searched unreasonably, or you were not treated fairly or with respect, you can complain:

 All stop and search related complaints and their outcomes, will be published on this page anonymously.